Diabetes-Friendly Grocery Shopping List

 Dairy Products

 Dairy products like yogurt and prepackaged smoothies are notorious for sneaking in lots of added sugars, so be sure to check the food labels carefully.
-These items can be purchased plain and sweetened naturally with fruit for a healthful alternative.
+These items can be purchased plain or unsweetened and sweetened at home naturally with fruit for a healthful alternative.
 Plus dairy products are rich in magnesium, calcium, and potassium.
+It’s important to keep in mind that choosing low-fat varieties reduces the risk of heart disease due to the lower amount of saturated fat.

 • Low-fat cottage cheese